Antzed/INFO-371-image-categorization/findings.md

 ## Getting the code to work

-I then copy the `square-circle-cross` code from the lab and updated the code so that the script will map the training data based on the language:
+Based on the code we got in last week's lab, we researched and adjusted it.
+In comparison with the `square-circle-cross` code, the language data have more complex categories and relatively clear output.
+In that case, we adjusted it, and the script will map the training data based on the language:

 ```python
 trainingResults = pd.DataFrame({